cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/fuel-save-alerter-germany.md

 Then I slept over the whole story one night and I was thinking if there wasn't a cheap [Virtual Private Server](https://en.wikipedia.org/wiki/Virtual_private_server) (VPS) option available instead.
 After a bit of googling I found the following
 [netcup](https://www.netcup.de/vserver/vps.php) offering for 2.99 € per month for a minimum duration of 6 months.
-For that cost per month I can run the VPS for close to 4 years until I reach the price my ODROID-M1 device costs me now.
+For that cost per month I can run the VPS for close to 4 years until I reach the price my ODROID-M1 device costs me.
 In addition I'll get an internet reachable IP address with the
 VPS set-up.
 So that will be my production environment.

 ### Staging